 - Front and rear mechanical disc brakes deliver precise stopping power and steady speed control on descents, paired with extra wide double-wall alloy rims embracing 2.1-inch wide knobby mountain tires

 - POWERFUL ELECTRIC SYSTEM--With removable 48V-7.8Ah(374.4)Wh battery, you can pedal assist to 40 miles per charge using the low pedal assist level.
 500w brushless geared motor provides reliable support and 20MPH top speed. providing more than enough to power your daily commute, a cruise on the mountain, or a meander along your favorite trail.
 You can easily handle most of the hillsides encountered.

 - TURN THROTTLE OR PEDAL ASSIST--We provide four levels for power assistance.
 You can choose to turn the thumb throttle or step on the pedal to activate the motor.
-You can switch between pedal assist and thumb throttle at any time.
+You can switch between pedal assist and Twist throttle at any time.
 The four-levels power output is sufficient to meet your daily commuting needs and outdoor climbing needs.
 You can add a burst of speed with the throttle, which is ideal for pulling away from traffic lights.

 - MOUNTAIN BIKE CONFIGURATION--The fork is made of high strength carbon steel and the frame is made from aluminum alloy.
 This makes the bike lightweight yet very sturdy.
 With the 21-speed transmission system, you can choose any speed according to your needs.
 The perfect front and rear disc brakes fully protect your safety.
 Aluminum Alloy double-walled rims are for greater durability.